All Episodes

 And I hope there are Democrats who cross the aisle and support this.

-So this is about a middle income tax cut.
+So this is about a middle-income tax cut.

-It's about making businesses competitive, and those are things that they believe in.
+And those are things that they believe in.

 So I would hope so.

-But if they don't, we'll we will absolutely consider using reconciliation because we need to create this economic plan to create the growth that we need.
+But if they don't, we will absolutely consider using reconciliation because we need to create this economic plan to create the growth that we need.

 As you know, the GDP numbers came out last week way too low.